Best Balance Transfer Credit Cards for Bad Credit

 Balance transfer credit cards for bad credit would, in theory, allow you to reduce the cost of existing debt by providing a low introductory interest rate.
 Reality is a bit different, though.
 No major issuers currently offer worthwhile balance transfer credit cards to people with bad credit.... show more... show more

-Best Credit Cards for Bad Credit (June 2023)
+Best Credit Cards for Bad Credit (April 2026)

 - Capital One Quicksilver Secured Cash Rewards Credit Card - Cash Back

-- OpenSky® Secured Visa® Credit Card - No Credit Check
+- opensky® Secured Visa® Credit Card - No Credit Check

 - Credit One Bank® Platinum Visa® for Rebuilding Credit - No Deposit

-BALANCE TRANSFER CREDIT CARDS FOR BAD CREDIT
+COMPARE BALANCE TRANSFER CREDIT CARDS FOR BAD CREDIT

 We're sorry, but after searching our extensive database, we were unable to locate any credit cards that match the following criteria: {{tag.tag}}{{$last ? '' : ', '}}